 Ulmer would eventually go on to make two more sci-fi films in 1960: The Time Barrier and The Amazing Transparent Man.

 The cameraman that Clarke mentions above was no other than John L. Russell, who ended up filming Alfred Hitchcock’s Psycho in 1960, creating some of the most memorable images of cinematic history.
 Russell also filmed a number of sci-fi films of varying quality: Invasion U.S.A.
-(1952), The Beast from 20,000 Fathoms (1953), The Atomic Kid (1954), Tobor the Great (1954) and Indestructible Man (1956).
+(1952, review), The Beast from 20,000 Fathoms (1953, review), The Atomic Kid (1954, review), Tobor the Great (1954, review) and Indestructible Man (1956, review).

 The alien itself is something of a mixed bag.
 One might think that an alien race capable of traversing interplanetary distances in diving bells might have rectified the design flaw of having space suits with ”oxygen” valves that are easier for their enemies to control than for themselves.
 Even though the face mask is both effective and eerie, one can’t shake the feeling that there just wasn’t enough time and money to create some proper make-up for the fella.
 While the always brilliant Glenn Erickson at DVD Savant describes his suit as ”a collection of plumbing accessories topped by a goldfish bowl”, Alfred Eaker at 366 Weird Movies says that ”Ulmer’s eerily mute, Bauhaus alien /…/ is a masterfully surreal design; a gnomelike child that is simultaneously benign, fragile, and aggressive”.
 I admit that there is some truth to the latter statement, but must digress that more than anything, it does look like assorted plumbing and a fish bowl.
 And the gun is ridiculous.